karam-koujan/mini-pytorch/README.md

   - **Parameters:**
     - `dim` (int): The number of dimensions of the tensor.
     - `shape` (int*): An array specifying the size of each dimension.
-    - Additional arguments (`...`): Any other arguments that might be needed for tensor initialization.
   - **Returns**:
     - `Tensor*`: A tensor with the specified shape but with uninitialized data.